freqtrade/freqtrade/docs/backtesting.md

 - To use exchange, timeframe and list of pairs as defined in your configuration file, use the `-c/--config` option.
 With this, the script uses the whitelist defined in the config as the list of currency pairs to download data for and does not require the pairs.json file.
 You can combine `-c/--config` with most other options.

 !!!
 Tip Updating existing data
     If you already have backtesting data available in your data-directory and would like to refresh this data up to today, use `--days xx` with a number slightly higher than the missing number of days.
-Freqtrade will load the available data and only download the missing data.
+Freqtrade will keep the available data and only download the missing data.
     Be carefull though: If the number is too small (which would result in a few missing days), the whole dataset will be removed and only xx days will be downloaded.

 ## Test your strategy with Backtesting